Precision Higgs Boson Probe of Type-II Seesaw Models: Abstract

 \section{Abstract}

-Despite direct searches at the LHC excluding triplet-like Higgs bosons up to several hundred GeV over much of the type-II seesaw model parameter space, parts of it---most notably those featuring ``cascade decays'' of the charged Higgs bosons into their neutral partners and off-shell $W$ bosons---still remain unconstrained.
-Meanwhile, measurements of the diphoton signal strength of the Standard Model (SM) Higgs boson---potentially modified by loop contributions from triplet-like Higgs states---are in good agreement with the SM expectation, with combined experimental uncertainties currently at approximately 8\%.
-Given the trend in previous measurements, it is expected that future precision Higgs measurements at the HL-LHC and a future lepton collider such as CEPC, FCC-ee, or Muon Collider will be consistent the standard diphoton signal strength, albeit with significantly reduced uncertainties, down to about 0.7\%.
+Despite direct searches at the LHC excluding tripletlike Higgs bosons up to several hundred GeV over much of the type-II seesaw model parameter space, parts of it---most notably those featuring ``cascade decays'' of the charged Higgs bosons into their neutral partners and off-shell $W$ bosons---still remain unconstrained.
+Meanwhile, measurements of the diphoton signal strength of the Standard Model (SM) Higgs boson---potentially modified by loop contributions from tripletlike Higgs states---are in good agreement with the SM expectation, with combined experimental uncertainties currently at approximately 8\%.
+Given the trend in previous measurements, it is expected that future precision Higgs measurements at the HL-LHC and a future lepton collider such as the Circular Electron Positron Collider, Future Circular Collider, or Muon Collider will be consistent the standard diphoton signal strength, albeit with significantly reduced uncertainties, down to about 0.7\%.
 Presuming this and considering all relevant constraints, we explore whether such increasingly precise diphoton measurements can indirectly probe the parameter space that currently evades direct searches.
-We find that sub-percent-level determinations of the diphoton rate will decisively probe a substantial fraction of this otherwise elusive region.
+We find that subpercent-level determinations of the diphoton rate will decisively probe a substantial fraction of this otherwise elusive region.